| | |

 cut flower garden and zinnias and snapdragons

 It’s always fun to try new seed varieties.
-But in order to make room for them in the cut flower garden, you should first eliminate the same amount of flowers from the mix.
+But to make room for them in the cut flower garden, you should first eliminate the same amount of flowers from the mix.

 I’m able to try two or three new annuals every year by cutting my least favorite performers from the shopping list.